physcrowley/csaq1/docs/index.md

 ### Learning outcomes

+At the end of this unit, you will be able to:

-- I can load data from a file into program memory using commands appropriate to how the data is organised within the file.
+- Load data from a file into program memory using commands appropriate to how the data is organised within the file.
-- I can write output to a file instead of to the console.
+- Write output to a file instead of to the console.
-- I can analyse the data or incorporate it into the rest of the program using appropriate algorithms.
+- IAnalyse the data or incorporate it into the rest of the program using appropriate algorithms.

 ## Success criteria